What to Do after a Personal Injury

-The Benefits of Seeking Legal Help After Your Accident
+The Benefits of Hiring a Personal Injury Attorney after Your Accident

-If you have significant injuries, or if you think that the other party might contest your claim, get an experienced personal injury on your side.
+If you have significant injuries, or if you think that the other party might contest your claim, get experienced personal injuries lawyers on your side.

-Personal injury attorneys work on a no-win, no-pay agreement, also called a contingency agreement, meaning that you’ll only pay them if and when you get paid.
-Make sure to work with a McAllen personal injury lawyer who has experience in your specific claim.
+Personal injury attorneys work on a no-win, no-pay agreement, also called a contingency agreement, meaning you’ll only pay them if and when you get paid.
+Make sure to work with a personal injury lawyer in Texas who has experience in your specific claim.

-Have You Suffered a Personal Injury in McAllen?
+Have You Suffered a Personal Injury in Texas?

 Personal injury cases are complex and involve many rules and deadlines.
 The statute of limitations is the time limit that a person has to file a legal action.
 For most personal injury claims in Texas, the statute of limitations is two years.
-However, there are exceptions to this rule, so you should consult an attorney to advise you on the appropriate time limits.
+But there are exceptions, so you should consult lawyers for personal injury to advise you on the appropriate time limits.

-If you were injured by someone else, you need to speak with a dedicated, experienced McAllen personal injury lawyer as soon as possible.
-To schedule a consultation, please call the Patino Law Firm at (956) 255-0023 or contact us online.
+If you were injured by someone else, you need to speak with a dedicated, experienced personal injury lawyer in Texas as soon as possible.
+To schedule a consultation, please call Patino Law Firm at (956) 255-0023 or contact us online.